thej01/moonwarmer-example-mods/README.md

 `metadata` stores all important mod information.
 It's what makes your mod recognizable.
 This section may be familiar to you if you've made a mod in the DELTAMOD/DELTAHUB format.

+> [!NOTE]
-**If your mod is for the DELTAMOD/DELTAHUB format, please, make the `metadata` values the same as in _deltaModInfo.json**
+> If your mod is for the DELTAMOD/DELTAHUB format, please, make the `metadata` values the same as in _deltaModInfo.json

 The `name` field is just a visual mod name.